Published 2024

 To model annual ambulatory (office and outpatient) visits to psychologists and social workers, we used negative binomial regression:

-• the dependent variable is the number of annual visits to a specific type of provider
+- the dependent variable is the number of annual visits to a specific type of provider

-• the explanatory variables are:
+- the explanatory variables are:

-• Demographics
+- Demographics

-• Lifestyle variables
+- Lifestyle variables

-• Family income
+- Family income

-• Insurance information
+- Insurance information

-• Presence of select chronic conditions
+- Presence of select chronic conditions

-• Resident county level of rurality
+- Resident county level of rurality

 MEPS does not specifically identify visits to mental health counselors, marriage & family therapists, or addiction counselors.
 These occupations are not differentiated in MEPS, but rather are listed under the “all other non-physician” category.
 Therefore, to construct prediction equations for patients’ annual use of ambulatory services for these occupations, we modeled the relationship between patient characteristics and total annual ambulatory behavioral health visits available in MEPS.
-Total visits include visits to psychiatrists, psychologists, social workers, and the “all other non-physicians” category, indicating a visit for mental health or substance abuse.
+Total visits include visits to psychiatrists, psychologists, social workers, the “all other non-physicians” category, and combined mental health or family therapists1 indicating a visit for mental health or substance abuse.
 Using this broad category of behavioral health visits assumes that patient characteristics correlated with a greater number of mental health visits (psychiatrists, psychologists, social workers, or other non-physicians) correlate with greater use of services provided by mental health counselors, marriage family therapists, and addiction counselors.
 Using projected total behavioral health visits as the workload driver overstates the actual number of visits to individual provider occupations.
 However, it serves as a scalar for the projected growth rate in demand and geographic variation in demand.
 The above prediction equations apply only to modeling services in provider office and outpatient settings.
 Different assumptions and prediction equations are used for modeling demand for these occupations in other care delivery or employment settings such as nursing homes, schools, etc.

 Because HWSM contains no information on the use of illicit drugs, alcohol consumption, and mental health variables, such as presence or severity of depression, the predicted demand for behavioral health services for each individual will be biased toward the national average.
 We made a further adjustment to account for geographic variation in demand for addiction counselors.

 As illustrated in Exhibit VIII-5, the prevalence of substance use disorder (SUD) varies across states for both adults and children.
 Publications based on the National Survey on Drug Use and Health (NSDUH) provide state averages for SUD prevalence for adults (age 18+) and adolescents (age 12-17).
 Due to sample size concerns, reported state prevalence estimates generally combine two years of data—such as the combined 2018-2019 surveys.
-For 2021, published state estimates from the NSDUH are from a model that uses small area estimation methods.
-Due to COVID-19-related concerns around data collection in 2020, we averaged the two state estimates reported that cover 2018-2019 and 2021.12 13 14
+For 2022, published state estimates from the NSDUH are from a model that uses small area estimation methods.
+Due to COVID-19-related concerns around data collection in 2020, we averaged the two state estimates reported that cover 2018-2019 and 2021.11

 To model demand, HWSM estimates the FTE distribution of providers across employment settings, and projects FTE demand growth for each setting over time.
 Workload drivers are projected for each setting.
 Using national ratios of workload per FTE, HWSM then projects future demand for providers by setting.

-National estimates of total FTE providers in each setting are based on the combined 2019 and 2021 ACS and the combined 2021 and 2022 OEWS (Exhibit VIII-6).
+National estimates of total FTE providers in each setting are based on the combined 2021 and 2022 ACS and the combined 2022 and 2023 OEWS (Exhibit VIII-6).
 The total FTE estimate incorporate estimated starting year shortfall across all the behavioral health occupations associated with increase in demand for services with COVID-19 becoming endemic.
 Like with other health occupations and as described in the module providing an overview of demand modeling, we model that COVID-19 becoming endemic increases demand for both hospital and outpatient care.
 For many occupations, the estimated increase in demand is 1% or less.
 For behavioral health, this is likely a conservative estimate of the increase in demand for behavioral health services.

-Total workload measures were divided by FTE supply (plus starting year shortages) in 2021 to calculate staffing ratios by occupation and care delivery setting (Exhibit VIII-7).
+Total workload measures were divided by FTE supply (plus starting year shortages) in 2022 to calculate staffing ratios by occupation and care delivery setting (Exhibit VIII-7).
 The Status Quo demand scenario models the continuation of current provider-to-visits ratios during the projection period.
 It also models state-level demand for services and providers by applying national patterns to the characteristics of each state’s population.

 Trends in mental health care use